pfelk/pfelk/README.md

 [Comparisions »](https://github.com/3ilson/pfelk/wiki/Comparison)

 ### Contributing
-Please reference to the CONTRIBUTING.md.
+Please reference to the [CONTRIBUTING file](https://github.com/3ilson/pfelk/blob/master/CONTRIBUTING.md).
 Collectively we can enhance and improve this product.
-Issues, feature requests, pulls, and documentation contributions in are encouraged and welcomed!
+Issues, feature requests, PRs, and documentation contributions are encouraged and welcomed!

 ### License
 This project is licensed under the terms of the Apache 2.0 open source license.
-Please refer to LICENSE for the full terms.
+Please refer to [LICENSE](https://github.com/3ilson/pfelk/blob/master/license) for the full terms.